pdegenhardt/vercel-template/memory-bank/activeContext.md

   - Used `(dashboard)` route group for protected pages
   - Organized components by feature (auth, dashboard, tasks, data-table)
   - Created dedicated folders for hooks, store, and validations
+  - Added a separate `setup/` directory for modular setup implementation

 ### Authentication Implementation